 This is What Appears to Happen: Diverticulitis and diverticulosis are related to stomach acid.
 Some other acid related disorders are GERD, heartburn, acid reflux, Crohn’s, colitis, IBD, IBS and celiac disease, to name a few.
 All these diseases have one thing in common: acid.
 Acid, in excess, damages the mucosal lining (the colon’s protective armour), which in turn causes inflammation.
 Inflammation in the colon (our septic tank) leads to infection which leads to attacks and flare-ups.
 It may also cause the weakening of the colon lining which allows diverticula (pouches) to form.
 Medical studies agree that these conditions are related to the amount of hydrochloric acid produced.

 This is why some of these diseases are even named after their acidic origins, such as heartburn and acid reflux.
 Diverticulitis is one member of the acidic disease group.
-Here is some evidence from the medical community, these two articles document the fact that GERD and other stomach disorders are related to stomach acid:
+Here is further support and information from Positive and Health Wellness article, explaining about the facts that GERD and other stomach disorders are related to stomach acid:

 A highly acidic body will have damaging to delicate tissues like the esophagus, throat, intestinal cilia stomach valves, and the mucosal lining of the colon.